 One reason why physical activity in childhood is so important is because it helps your child to maintain a healthy weight.

-But that's not the only reason.
-Physical activity is a part of the way children discover the world and themselves.
-It helps to build strong muscles and healthy bones, as well as to improve self-confidence.
+But that's not the only reason: physical activity is part of the way children discover the world, and themselves.
+It helps build strong muscles and healthy bones, as well as improve self-confidence.

-You can find advice on eating well and getting active as a family at the Change4Life website.
+You can find advice on eating well and getting active as a family on the Change4Life website.

 Bristol University's professor of exercise and health sciences, Ken Fox, has 10 suggestions that can make exercise fun for all the family.

 Ten activity tips for children

 1. Walk or cycle to and from school with the kids as often as possible.
 Read about the health benefits of cycling.